MacBook Pro with M3 chip: is it worth the upgrade?

 The 40mm extra height of the MacBook Pro 14″ compared to the 15″ Air makes a lot of difference when handling and carrying it and, although there is only a 100g difference in weight between them, the feeling is that the Pro is much heavier — perhaps due to the distribution of the weight itself.
 Despite this, a big advantage of the Pro is its built-in ports, with HDMI, SD card and, especially, USB-C on both sides — which helps a lot with the practicality of being able to recharge it from anywhere, if you need to.

 The Pro’s energy consumption is higher.
 Perhaps that’s why Apple promises up to 18 hours of use on the MacBook Air versus 15 hours on the Pro (comparison for web browsing, not video playback).
 However, the quality of the screen has a great influence on this.
 They are clearly different, with great superiority to the Pro’s screen.
 But let’s face it, this difference in quality makes a difference for very specific types of work.
-The same can be said about the sound quality, which is much better than that of the MacBook Air.
+The same can be said regarding the sound quality, which is much better than that of the MacBook Air.
 However, few people use the computer without headphones.

 In a performance comparison, the M3 Pro was not that different compared to the M2.
 Obviously it’s faster, but for the vast majority of tasks, it’s an almost imperceptible difference.
 In heavier software and tasks, it stands out and doesn’t have the annoying color wheel that sometimes appears on the Air.